Create a Catalyst for Change

-That's why a change initiative needs a Catalyst - so that the change process becomes easier.
+That's why you need Catalyst - so that the change process becomes easier to start.

-Discover in this article how can you can also spark a reaction to ignite your personal transformation.
+Discover how you can spark a reaction to ignite your personal transformation.

 Feeling stuck in Equilibrium?

-Equilibrium is a balance of forces that maintains its structure through a zero net effect - there is no advancement or retrace.
+Equilibrium means that there is a balance of forces that maintains its structure through a zero net effect - there is no advancement or retrace.
 The forward action rate is nullified by the backward action.
-Likewise in our life, we might feel we are doing so much, but without any change to the status quo.
+Likewise in our life, we might feel we are doing so much on so many fronts, but without any change to the status quo.

-Disruption of the equilibrium is difficult.
+It's true that disruption of the equilibrium is difficult.
 Sometimes we will doubt ourselves.
-We will think that the change that is required is too hard.
+We will think that the change is too hard.
 Likewise, we might think we do not have the energy that is required to get there.
-This subsequently leads to unclarity and rigidness, which stops change dead in its tracks.
+This can lead to unclarity and rigidness, which stops change dead in its tracks.

-As a result, this can lead to static energy in our lives, where we are following the same mindset with old habits, while wanting different results.
-This is the moment that we need to add a Catalyst to the change process.
+To eliminate this static energy in our lives we need to eliminate the old mindset.
+In other words, we need to add a Catalyst to the change process.
 This can decrease the amount of activation energy that is required to start with change.
-By starting small and gaining momentum, it becomes easy to build on iterations of continuous improvement.
+By starting small and gaining momentum, it becomes easy to improve over time.

 Put differently, creating a catalyst requires critical evaluation and consideration of the daily behaviours shaping your life.
 It is about finding the path of least resistance, or the smallest change with the biggest effect.
 Both types of change strive to optimize your level of energy in relation to the barrier of change.